nanvel/blog/pages/languages/english/grammar.md

 I don't know whether or not they want it.
 I don't know whether they want it.

+Whether or not there had been a big bang singularity ....

 ## Man ws men

 men and women are plural.